wcm-io/io.wcm.wcm.core.components/src/site/markdown/usage.md

 It is recommended to always reference the wcm.io Core Component Variant resource type even for those components, that are currently not enhanced by wcm.io but 100% inherited.
 It is possible that in future releases wcm.io feature enhancements will be required.

+If you want to customize the components further, follow the [Customizing Core Components][customizing-core-components] guidelines.

 ### Component Library